-Eligible to judge Levels 6,7,8,9 and Aspire.
-Expected to be in head judge position for Levels 6-8.
-Only eligible to judge Levels 1-5 if successfully completed the Compulsory course.
+Eligible to judge Levels 6, 7, 8, 9 and Xcel B/S/G/PI/D/Sa.
+Expected to be in head judge position for Levels 6-8 and Levels 1-5 and Xcel (if active in the programs)

+Only eligible to judge Levels 1-5 if successfully completed the required Compulsory courses and exam (minimum 70%).